 The Ancient Egyptians capture the attention of even the most casual student of history.
 Not only is Egypt credited with being one of the oldest civilizations in the world, and perhaps one of the birthplaces of the human race.
 But their civilization remains alive today.

-The Great Pyramids of Giza are still considered one of the most impressive feats of architecture and construction in the history of human civilization, and the temples built to the many Egyptian gods that pepper the banks of the Nile River remind us how a vibrant and devoutly religious civilization has been there longer than any of us can fathom..
+The Great Pyramids of Giza are still considered one of the most impressive feats of architecture and construction in the history of human civilization, and the temples built to the many ancient Egyptian gods and goddesses that pepper the banks of the Nile River remind us how a vibrant and devoutly religious civilization has been there longer than any of us can fathom..

 Understanding the Egyptian gods and goddesses is essential to understanding Ancient Egypt.
 Life depended on the gods, and therefore, much of Ancient Egyptian life was dedicated to appeasing the gods so that they would provide the people with what they needed to survive.